 Please let us know a little about yourself.

 Anything else you would like to tell us?

 October 22, 2008

-John McKay: I wanted to ask you about your views, without naming any names.
+John McKay: I wanted to ask you about your views, without, without naming any names.
 You’ve been here since 2000.
 Could you comment in general on the quality from, from your view of defense counsel?